Holiday Advertising Playbook 2024 Download Playbook New

 Brand Safety Issues in CTV

-In spite of having so many advantages, just like other channels, even CTV advertising is not spared from brand safety risks.
+In spite of having so many advantages, just like other channels, even Connected TV advertising is not spared from brand safety risks.
 There is a high risk of running ads alongside objectionable content on CTV The same variety of apps and content that other platforms have also existed on CTV.
 Many aren’t aware, but there are adult apps, screensaver apps, etc. on CTV.
 In short, CTV is not just premium television.

 Does displaying ads on Premium CTV inventory solve the brand safety issue?